tundish/junkdlc/blog/content/001_signing_up.md

 My characters *Alice* and *Boris* (and *Colin* too if necessary) play the roles of Head and Hand, but are not bound to them.
 Some activities actually negotiate these roles on the fly, and so I find the extra level of indirection to be important.

+This allows us to think of some very interesting variations:

-If Boris misunderstands what's expected of him, can he ask Colin for help?
-Can Colin step in and take his place?
++ Can Boris ask Colin for help?
++ Can Colin step in and take his place?
-Does Alice trust Colin?
-Does Boris now owe Colin a favour?
++ Does Alice trust Colin?
++ Will Boris subsequently owe Colin a favour?

 And so on.

 Composition
 -----------